 Drums all round.
 A brake servo has been added to improve the braking capabilities.

 Travelling to the Morris Minor pickup point

-Our Morris Minor hire car is available for collection in Keighley, West Yorkshire, not far from Skipton, the ‘Gateway to the Dales’.
+Our Morris Minor hire car is available for collection near Ampleforth, North Yorkshire.
 Our location is within easy reach of all the major towns and cities in the north of England.
-We are in an ideal location for Morris Minor Hire Bradford, Halifax, and Huddersfield.
-For Morris Minor hire Preston, Blackburn, and Burnley, Lancashire you don’t have too far to travel either.
-We are within an hour’s drive of most of the towns in Lancashire via the M65 or A59.
-Manchester Morris Minor hire is within 50 miles of our Keighley base.
+We are in an ideal location for Morris Minor Hire York and Harrogate.
+For Morris Minor hire Stockton on Tees and Hartlepool, our proximity to the A1(M) or A19 means you don’t have too far to travel either.
+Hull Morris Minor hire is within 50 miles of our Ampleforth base.
 Once you’ve collected it, you can drive our Morris Minor hire car anywhere in the UK subject to our terms and conditions.